top of page

 1 life coach:

-Actively supports women working in healthcare
+Supports women working in healthcare

 Screenshot of all the research methods I used for primary research